xebialabs-community/xlr-docker-registry-trigger-plugin/README.md

 ![images/triggered-release.png](images/triggered-release.png)

-And subsequently create new versions as such:
+And subsequently you create even more new versions as such:

 ````
 docker tag ubuntu localhost:5000/testimage:2